Air Force ROTC Physical Fitness

 - 1.5-mile run (time differs for age and gender)

 Each event is scored.
-Cadets must achieve a minimum of 75 total points to pass.
-All cadets must take the PFT at least once a semester.
+Cadets must achieve a minimum of 75 total points, as well as meet the minimum passing score in each component in order to pass.
+All cadets must take the PFA at least once a semester.

 Why is fitness important?

 Instead of gaining the “freshman 15” like other college students, cadets will see and feel the benefits of fitness.
 Studies have shown that college students who have regular fitness schedules have higher GPAs than those who don’t.